 Lactobacillus plantarum is the only probiotic from the Lactobacillus family that can make natural folate.
 All other popular Lactobacillus probiotics — like L. acidophilus — cannot make folate.10 Fortunately, L. plantarum is a team player.
 One study published in 2013 found that a probiotic supplement containing L. plantarum can boost the numbers of beneficial Bifidobacteria in the gut while decreasing the numbers of harmful microorganisms.11

-While L. plantarum does a lot of good for the body, researchers in Brazil recently found that it does not like to hang around in the digestive tract.
-This is true even when L. plantarum is consumed for long periods of time.
-(8)
+While L. plantarum does a lot of good for the body, researchers in Brazil found in 2014 that it does not like to hang around in the digestive tract.
+This is true even when L. plantarum is consumed for long periods of time.12

 In other words, L. plantarum is more like a visitor to your inner ecosystem than a resident.

 Body Ecology’s Culture Starter targets our special need for folate.
 Along with a few other friendly microbes, it contains L. plantarum.
 Every time we eat a few ounces of cultured vegetables, we inoculate our inner ecosystems with L. plantarum — which will go on to produce folate in the gut while also supporting a healthy inner ecosystem.
 We also consume more folate than we would have by eating leafy greens raw and unfermented.
 If you are looking for an extra boost of natural folate, culture your leafy greens with Body Ecology’s Culture Starter.
 Body Ecology's Culture Starter is more powerful than ever.
 According to our lab results, using our Starter Culture increases CFUs to as much as 1,800,000 per gram, compared to 58,000 CFU per gram without using a starter culture!†